 This to us was the columniation of our adventure.
 It was a long drive on some unforgiving gravel/rocky roads but it was absolutely worth it.
 The Racetrack is famous for its flat valley and the rocks which leave tracks on the desert floor.
 Like they are alive and move on their own.
-It has been a mystery for a quite some time.
+It has been a mystery for quite some time.

 Just like most of the other places we were the only human beings on the racetrack.
-It was truly ours for the few ours we stayed there and it felt magical.
+It was truly ours for the few hours we stayed there and it felt magical.
 The fact that that day it also rained and the temperature was in the low 90s also helped!
 The drive is long and slow.
 You need a proper SUV with the right tires to make it.
-We rented a Jeep with all terrain tires at Furnace Creek.
+We rented a Jeep with all-terrain tires at Furnace Creek.
 They tell you when you get the car that you can not drive more than 10 miles per hour on the gravel road.
 They do not tell you right away however that more than 75% of the road is gravel/rocky road.
 Going there takes time since you also do not know exactly what to expect.

-Note that the photos bellow do not show the bad sections of the road where you drive over small to medium size rocks.
+Note that the photos below do not show the bad sections of the road where you drive over small to medium size rocks.
 Driving more than 10 miles per hour felt risky on the way there and we kept it around that speed.

-For those of you who still wonder how does those famous rocks move in the RaceTrack Playa here is the mystery explained.
+For those of you who still wonder how do those famous rocks move in the RaceTrack Playa here is the mystery explained.
 We witnessed the tracks ourselves.
 There were plenty of them all around the floor.

-This attraction is one of the few that are close to the Furnace Creek and easy to reach.
-Roads are perfect and all you need is to park and move out of the car to enjoy this beautiful landscape.
+This attraction is one of the few that are close to Furnace Creek and easy to reach.
+Roads are perfect and all you need is to pack and move out of the car to enjoy this beautiful landscape.
 Overall one of the better and more colorful attractions to see in the park.

-We truly waned to walk the mile or so “hike” and reach the end of the Badwater Basin but it was not realistic due to the 115 degrees weather that day.
+We truly wanted to walk the mile or so “hike” and reach the end of the Badwater Basin but it was not realistic due to the 115 degrees weather that day.
 It is a unique walk and if the weather allows it we think it is worth it.
 This was by far the busiest place we encountered in the park.
-It is in close proximity to the Furnace Creek and can easily be visited in combination with other ones (like the Nature Bridge, Artist’s Palette etc).
+It is in close proximity to the Furnace Creek and can easily be visited in combination with other ones (like the Nature Bridge, Artist’s Palette, etc).